 A collegiate recovery community (CRC) is a supportive environment within the campus culture that reinforces the decision to disengage from addictive behavior.
 It is designed to provide an educational opportunity alongside recovery support to ensure that students do not have to sacrifice one for the other.

 Who’s it For?

 Full membership is for WFU students who are 3 months or more into their active, fully abstinent recovery from addiction.
 Provisional membership is available for students who are early in recovery.
 Allies are welcomed and will have opportunities to collaborate and engage.

 The Recovery Lounge

-The lounge will serve as a hub for students in recovery at WFU:
+The lounge is as a hub for students in recovery at WFU.